-This blog post is written to give you more information from the market and to provide Unigloves’ position on ethical disposable gloves manufacturing of our product range including examination gloves, non-medical disposable gloves and raw materials’ sourcing.
+These pages are written to give you more information from the market and to provide Unigloves’ position on ethical disposable gloves manufacturing of our product range including examination gloves, non-medical disposable gloves and raw materials’ sourcing.

 In 2016, the International Labour Organization (ILO) estimated that 21 million people globally were victims of forced labour, with 90% of the cases occurring in the private sector.Despite advances in automation, disposable glove manufacturing remains relatively labour intensive; the four largest factories in the world together employ over 25,000 workers, most of whom are migrant workers from SE Asia, in particular, Myanmar, Nepal, Bangladesh, Vietnam and Indonesia, and are therefore particularly vulnerable and may not deploy ethical disposable gloves manufacturing.